lgrahl/saltyrtc-meta/Readme.md

 SaltyRTC is an **end-to-end encrypted signalling protocol**.
-It offers to freely choose from a range of signalling tasks, such as setting up a **WebRTC** or **ORTC** peer-to-peer connection, or simply to put an end-to-end encryption layer on a server-relayed WebSocket connection.
+It offers to freely choose from a range of signalling tasks, such as setting up a **WebRTC** or **ORTC** peer-to-peer connection, or simply to exchange arbitrary data over the established transport in a secure manner.
 SaltyRTC is completely open to new and custom signalling tasks for everything feasible.